Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.14 =
+Made it so that the navigation widget shows up whether the comic sidebars are active or not.
+They should work in any sidebar now. added function ceo_in_comic_category() for a conditional statement to check if the page is in the comic category

 = 1.0.13 =
 Some additions to the language code, possible fox for the undefined problem with archive comic post types, various css fixes